 Women who are gaining weight too quickly may be eating too much or may be gaining fluid weight.
-It is important that the woman not loses or maintains her current weight.
-She should continue to gain weight, but at a slower rate.
-Encouraging a variety of nutritious, low fat foods can do this.
+It is important that the woman not lose or maintain her current weight, but should continue to gain weight, only at a slower rate.
+Encouraging a variety of nutritious low fat foods can do this.
 Women who are gaining at an excessively high rate should be referred to the nutritionist or physician.